MileHacker Logo

 Sustainable Efforts

-• Be mindful of your water usage, notably during dry seasons.
+• Conserve water, notably during dry seasons.

 • Offset your international flights through third-party services like Terrapass to reduce your carbon footprint.